isg-software/folding-arrow/README.md

 	    fill: silver;
 	}
 	```
 6. That's pretty much it, but something's still missing: Now you have a folding-arrow icon able to indicate whether the contents of the list item are visible or not.
 But you still have to add JavaScript handlers to capture events (like a click on the icon or on a link in the list item) which should actually toggle the state (fold or unfold content).
-This event handler has to do two things:
+This event handler has to do three things:
 	1. Actually show or hide the content, and
 	2. Add or remove the class `showing` to resp. from the `<li>` item in order to flip the state of the indicator.
+	3. After adding/removing the `showing` class to/from the `<li>` item, the handler should also call another jQuery plug-in function provided by this library: `$(…).transformFoldingArrowIcon()`.
+		This is not actually mandatory, but is needed for compatibility with Microsoft's browsers (Internet Explorer as well as Edge): Both don't support SVG transitions defined via CSS, the only understand transition attributes inside the SVG's DOM itself, and this plug-in function adds or removes a transition (by default a rotation by 90°) dependent (by default) on the presence or absence of the `showing` class.
+It also supports adding a title to the image (e.g. showing as a pop-up when the mouse hovers over it) depending on the `showing` state, but by default, no title is added.
-	(Als already said in the introduction, I'm considering pulbishing a further jQuery plug-in which will simplify that bit.)
+	(Als already said in the introduction, I'm considering pulbishing a further jQuery plug-in which will simplify this bit.)

 See the demo page for working examples.
 You may create a copy of the demo page as a playground for your own experiments.